Why Winter Is the Best Time for Exfoliation, According to an Expert

 If you exfoliate with chemical exfoliators, you have to be careful with when you choose to exfoliate.
 During the summer, the tan you worked so hard to achieve might be no more after a good exfoliation session.
 L’Oreal Paris Celebrity Makeup Artist Sir John says of winter, “This is the time to use your peels, this is the time to use your exfoliators, because you’re not going to want to use them in peak tan season.”

 How to Exfoliate in the Winter

 Now we can loop you in on the best way to exfoliate your face (and lips) this season.
 The answer?
-L’Oréal Paris’ new Pure-Sugar Face Scrubs.
-Made with a blend of 3 pure sugars, each of the three scrubs exfoliates while being kind to your skin.
+L’Oréal Paris’ Pure-Sugar Face Scrubs.
+Made with a blend of 3 pure sugars, each of the scrubs exfoliates while being kind to your skin.
 To get started, you’ll need to pick the scrub that best suits your skin.

 L’Oréal Paris Pure-Sugar Purify & Unclog Face Scrub: Resembling one of your favorite fruits, thanks to the fact that it’s formulated with kiwi seeds and has a bright green hue, this scrub purifies skin and unclogs pores for baby-soft skin.